OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * SECDEVPROGRAM.
 Make data science activities part of the secure software development program.
 See elsewhere in this document for SUPPLYCHAINMANAGE which discusses AI-specific supply-chain risks.

   Purpose: Reduces security risks by proper attention to mitigating those risks during software development.

-Particularity: Data science development activities need to be taken into scope of development lifecycle that needs to create secure results.
+  Particularity: Data science development activities need to be taken into scope of secure development lifecycle.

   Links to standards:
   * 27002 control 8.25 Secure development lifecycle.
 Gap: good coverage with said particularity, but lack of detail - the 8.25 Control description in 27002(2022) is one page, whereas secure software development is a large and complex topic - see below for further references